 2121

 One rule that is often available to players in certain blackjack games is ‘Surrender’.
-In this guide, we will be looking at exactly what the Blackjack Surrender rules mean and the different scenarios in which you may choose to Surrender.
+In this guide, we will be looking at exactly what the blackjack surrender rules mean and the different scenarios in which you may choose to Surrender.

-Introduction to the Surrender Rule in Blackjack
+What is the Surrender Rule in Blackjack?

 This is considered a strategic move that can be used if you believe that you have a weak hand, which you feel has little chance of winning, and you are looking to minimise losses.